ChrisDeFreitas/cdef/README.md

   - page scripts can not access background script DOM

   - two way messaging with background and page scripts
-  -- see browser.runtime.onMessage.addListener
+  -- see references:
+  --- browser.runtime.onMessage.addListener
-  -- see browser.runtime.sendMessage
+  --- browser.runtime.sendMessage
+  -- test code in: ui.js, sidebar.js, under "//test basic message passing"

   - create an object to manage the messaging
   -- will also handle state